 Also in the photo is the delivery wagon purchased in 1887 and painted with the words "upholsterer" as well as "carpet cleaner".
-Weise's carpet cleaning service evidently started in the late 19th century before being listed for the first time in the directories in 1900.
-This part of the business was located at 248 Highland Place (old number, later Land Place).
-This site had been the location of the Hunscher Carpet Cleaner business in 1894 and the building was significantly altered by 1910 when it was identified on the Sanborn fire insurance map as "rug & carpet cleaning" (no longer extant).
+Weise's carpet cleaning service evidently started in the late 19th century before being written up in the papers in 1897 and listed for the first time in the directories in 1900.
+This part of the business was located at 248 Highland Place (old number, later Land Place, mentioned in the papers as Marshall).
+This site had been the location of the Hunscher Carpet Cleaner business in 1894 and the building was acquired and remodeled by

+Weise after he purchased the business in 1897.
+That building is no longer extant.
 The carpet cleaning service was eventually discontinued but it showed that the Weise company was willing to expand the services it provided to its clients.
 (Sanborn 1894, Vol. 1 sheet 40, and 1910 Vol. 1 sheet 58)